folio-org/stripes/doc/dev-guide.md

 * `handlerName` -- an optional string indicating the name of a static function that is part of the class exported by the module.
 If provided, this is used to handle various kinds of events as discussed [below](#handlers-and-events).

+* `stripesDeps` -- an array declaring any dependencies of this module that Stripes needs to gather resources from.
+Currently these include: icons and translations.

 The class exported by a module may also have a static data member, `actionNames`.
 If provided, this must be an array of strings, each of them the name of an action that can be invoked by hot-keys (see [below](#enabling-hot-keys)).
 Stripes will aggregate the action-names exposed by the available modules and provide a combined list as [the `actionNames` member](#actionNames) of the Stripes object.